RealGamerzYT7/RG-RANKS/README.md

 This is a Ranks Resources Pack Made For Mcpe/Mcbe and java with this resource pack u can show ranks textures in your minecraft server or in a world!
 This Is A Totally 100% Free Resources Pack Always Free.
-I Will Update It Every 1 or 2 Months
+I Will Update It Every 2 Months
 Add New Ranks That You Suggest Me To Add It You Can Suggest Me The Ranks in My Discord Server! https://discord.com/invite/VrpQXTnXMM

 > [!IMPORTANT]
 Must Read To The End Of This Page!
-Read License First!

 ## Features